-Bhutan Tourism began in 1974, when the government of Bhutan opened its isolated country to the outside world in an effort to raise revenue and showcase Bhutan’s distinct culture and traditions to the outside world.
-Ever since the country implemented the strategy, The Kingdom of Bhutan received a total of 287 tourists in 1974.
-The number of tourists visiting Bhutan increased considerably from 2,850 in 1992 to 7,158 in 1999.
+Bhutan Tourism began in 1974, when the government of Bhutan opened the isolated country to the outside world in an effort to raise revenue and showcase Bhutan’s distinct culture and traditions to the outside world.
+When the country opened to the world, The Kingdom of Bhutan received a total of 287 tourists in 1974.
+The number of tourists visiting Bhutan increased gradually from 2,850 in 1992 to 7,158 in 1999.
 Tourism generated almost $2 million in annual earnings by the late 1980s.

 In October 1991, the Bhutan Tourism Corporation was privatized by the Bhutanese government, allowing private sector investment and activities to flourish.
-As a result, the country now has more than 960 approved tourist companies.
+As a result, the country now has more than 900 approved tourist companies.
 All tourists (group or individual) must either join a pre-paid guided package tour or follow a custom-designed travel schedule.
-Tourists must book directly or through an overseas agency with a government-approved trip operator.
+Tourists must book directly with a government-approved trip operator or through an overseas agency.

-Thimphu and Paro west are the two most prominent tourist destinations.
-Paro Taktsang also called “Tiger Nest ” is regarded as the most sacred monastery place that is mysterically built on the cliff 10,000 feet above the ground.
-The Buddhist Deity who introduced Buddhism to Bhutan meditated for 90 days inside the temple, combating the demons who inhabited the valley in order to disseminate Buddhism.
-The temple has been standing for nearly a thousand years, and it has survived two fires.
+Thimphu and Paro Valley are the two most prominent tourist destinations.
+Paro Taktsang also called “Tiger Nest ” is regarded as the most sacred monastery site that is mysterically built on the cliff 10,000 feet above the ground.
+The Buddhist Saint who introduced Buddhism to Bhutan meditated for 90 days inside the temple, combating the demons who inhabited the valley in order to disseminate Buddhism.
+The temple has been standing for 100s of years, and it has survived two fires.